-When you are eligible for Medicare Part A, you’re covered by one of the largest federal programs in the country.
-Medicare Part A will help with the hospital portion of your health care and help provide greater peace of mind.
+When you have Medicare Part A eligibility, you’re covered by one of the largest federal programs in the country.
+Medicare Part A will cover the hospital portion of your healthcare and help provide greater peace of mind.

-But how do you know if you qualify for Medicare, and how do you enroll?
-Learning about your eligibility is the first step you need to take before choosing a plan that best works for you.
+But how do you know if you qualify for Medicare?
+And what do you need to know about signing up for Medicare?
+Learning about your Medicare Part A eligibility is the first step toward choosing a plan that best works for your needs.

-For many American citizens, you may be automatically enrolled in Medicare coverage if one of the following applies:
+Understanding Medicare Part A EligibilityLike many American citizens, you may be automatically enrolled in Medicare coverage if one of the following applies to you:

 - You’re 65 and already receive benefits from the Railroad Retirement Board (RRB).